lightyrs/busybody/README.markdown

 -------------
 **busybody depends on nokogiri and httparty**

-There is only one method, "pry", called like so:
+There is only one method, "pry", which takes two required parameters, the site name and url.
+The site name is used to detect the relevancy of a social url when there are multiple urls present.

 	BusyBody.pry(name,url)